nomad-coe/nomad/nomad/metainfo/CONCEPT.md

 - `repeats`, a boolean
 - `extends`, list of reference to other section definitions.
 This section automatically inherits all quantities of the other sections.
 (Might not be necessary)

+- *derived*: `all_sub_sections`, all sub sections, included added and inherited ones, by name
+- *derived*: `all_quantities`, all quantities, included added and inherited ones, by name
+- *derived*: `all_properties`, all properties, included added and inherited ones, by name

 - *constraint*: `extends` is not circular
 - *constraint*: `adds_to` is not circular
 - *constraint*: all quantities that have *this* (or an `extends`) section as `section` have unique names